conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 For some features introduced in later Python versions, the Python community creates backports, which makes these features available for earlier versions of Python as well.
-One example here is `dataclasses <https://www.python.org/dev/peps/pep-0557/>`__ which was introduced with Python3.7 but is available as a `backport <https://github.com/ericvsmith/dataclasses>`__ for Python3.6 as well.
+One example here is `dataclasses <https://www.python.org/dev/peps/pep-0557/>`__ which was introduced with Python3.7 but is available as a `backport <https://github.com/ericvsmith/dataclasses>`__ for Python3.6 too.
 Therefore, most upstream packages make those backports only mandatory for specific versions of Python and exclude them otherwise.

-Implementing this restriction in conda-forge is currently only possible through the usage of ``skips`` which restricts the corresponding conda-forge recipes from becoming ``noarch``.
+Implementing this restriction in conda-forge is currently only possible through the use of ``skips`` which restricts the corresponding conda-forge recipes from becoming ``noarch``.

 Therefore, some conda-forge recipes only create an actual package on specific Python versions and are otherwise an